gymreklab/str-mpra/processing/README.md

 * `--R2_thres <int>`: Maximum levenshtein score required to kept the read, default is 0

 Additional arguments for STR-BC filtering:
+* `--len <INT>`: Expected read length for CIGAR filtering.
+By default, infer from raw read 2
 * `--occurrence <INT>`: Minimum required occurence for a unique STR-BC pair
 * `--minBarcode  <INT>`: Minimum number of unique barcodes required to be associated per STR